AssimilatedCoder/sesterce-sev1-mockup/README-REACT.md

-# 🚀 Sesterce React Dashboard
+# 🚀 NullSector React Dashboard

-A modern, React-based dashboard combining the SEV-1 War Room Grafana mockup with an advanced GPU cost calculator, built with the Sesterce design system.
+A modern, React-based dashboard combining the SEV-1 War Room Grafana mockup with an advanced GPU cost calculator, built with the NullSector design system.

 ## ✨ Features